batstick/openthrone/README.md

 it has been uploaded for better version control and because i would appreciate some help in learning both python and github and with guidance on where to go from here.

+EDIT #1: there is a simple framework being made for level generation. its going to be merged into the main script once it is done. it is currently called level_gen_test.py and has some simple methods for making a 32x32 level with floors.